GoogleChrome/developer.chrome.com/site/en/blog/fedcm-origin-trial-extended/index.md

 layout: 'layouts/blog-post.njk'
 title: "Federated Credential Management API (FedCM) origin trial extended"
 description: >
-  FedCM origin trial will now be available until the release of Chrome 107, scheduled for October 18, 2022.
+  FedCM origin trial will now be available until the release of Chrome 108, scheduled for November 23, 2022.
 subhead: >
-  FedCM origin trial will now be available until the release of Chrome 107, scheduled for October 18, 2022.
+  FedCM origin trial will now be available until the release of Chrome 108, scheduled for November 23, 2022.
 date: 2022-09-01
 authors:
   - mihajlija